armanpwnz/MediaPlayer/README.md

-# MediaPlayer
+# MediaPlayer in JavaFX
-MediaPlayer project in JavaFX for BUT
+Semestral project from Brno University of Technology